NguyenAn2812/TCP-TRANSFERS/README.md

 - **File Not Sent**: Make sure the file exists in the **Sending** folder, and ensure the recipient is ready to receive the file.

 For further assistance, feel free to contact us at [support@nhatan.com](mailto:nguyentrannhatan2812@gmail.com).

+## Acknowledgment
+This application was conceived as a personal project to solve the need for easy file transfer between devices.
+I developed this utility out of curiosity and necessity, and I want to clarify that I did not intend to copy anyone's ideas or concepts.
+This project is not intended for commercial use and is shared solely for educational and personal purposes.